 Content authors create content based on the content models that have been defined on the staging environment.
 Using the content fragment authoring tool, the author would create a content fragment or edit an existing content fragment.
 Before publishing it, the author can preview how it will look in the client by working with the developer to push the content model onto development or set up a developer environment just for authors to preview how it would look in the client.

 Before you get started with headless in AEM, you need to make sure all required features are enabled.
 This section outlines what is required.
 The actual steps to fulfill these steps are detailed later in the AEM Headless Developer Journey.

-You can also optionally refer to the additional resources for more information on the individual topics.
+You can also optionally see additional resources for more information on the individual topics.

 A headless project is not only successful because of the technology implemented, but also due to good planning and project governance.
-The following are a number of best practices for both content authors and developers to keep in mind as you plan your project.
+The following are several best practices for both content authors and developers to keep in mind as you plan your project.

 Now that you have completed this part of the AEM Headless Developer Journey, you should:

 We want you to build on this foundational knowledge to fully understand the power and flexibility of AEM Headless so you can take advantage of it for your own projects.
 To do this, you have options.

 No matter what your learning style, Adobe wants you to succeed as you get started with your AEM Headless project.

 While it is recommended that you move on to the next part of the headless development journey by reviewing the document How to Model Your Content as AEM Content Models, the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the headless journey.